2022 AdventHealth 400

 The 2022 AdventHealth 400 was a NASCAR Cup Series race that was held on May 15, 2022, at Kansas Speedway in Kansas City, Kansas.
 Contested over 267 laps on the 1.5 mile asphalt speedway, it was the 13th race of the 2022 NASCAR Cup Series season.
+It was also the 34th and final win of Kurt Busch’s career, who would be forced to retire following a crash at Pocono in the same year.

 Report

 Background

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
 The NTT IndyCar Series also raced there until 2011.
 The speedway is owned and operated by the International Speedway Corporation.